Can a child learn to swim without engaging in regular swimming lessons at a young age?

 She immediately kicked away from me and ‘swam’ back to the steps.
 She continued to practice swimming back and forwards repeatedly, each time gaining a little extra confidence and gradually solidifying her competence.

-Over the next 24 hours, Lucy became a swimmer.
+Over the next 24 hours, my daughter became a swimmer.
 I would by no means say she is a strong swimmer, nor would I leave her to swim by herself, but she can swim.
 She spent the whole of our last day in the pool with her father who had by now finished work and was enjoying some downtime with the girls.

-Lucy alternated between using floatation devices and practising her swimming.
+She alternated between using floatation devices and practising her swimming.
 She took charge of learning this skill herself.
 She knew what felt comfortable for her and had listened to what her body was telling her it was capable of.

 It was a great lesson in trust.
 Children really are the most competent learners on the planet.
 All they need is opportunity and they will succeed.
 This is a moment I am sure none of us will forget.
-Certainly, I know Lucy will always remember that sense of achievement that was all hers to own.
+Certainly, I know my daughter will always remember that sense of achievement that was all hers to own.

 You might also enjoy reading: